 Citizens from other countries do need a tourist visa in order to enter Iceland.
 Take a look at the website of the Icelandic Directorate of Immigration (Útlendingastofnun) for further information in this regard.

 The Keflavík International Airport (KEF) handles all international flights and is located about 50 kilometres (31.1 miles) southwest of the capital Reykjavík.
-Well known Icelandic airlines that operate from this airport.
+Icelandair, the national airline, operates from this airport.
 The Icelandic airline WOW air, unfortunately, ceased operations in March 2019.